data-creative/data-creative.github.io/_posts/2018-12-16-learning-keras-tensorflow-py.md

 predicted_value = prediction[0] #> the number 6!
 ```

-There are many other use cases for machine learning models besides classifying handwritten digits, and I'm excited to further explore them.
+There are many other use cases for machine learning models besides classifying handwritten digits, and I'm excited to explore them further.